Counseling (COUN)

 COUN 550, FOUNDATIONS OF MENTAL HEALTH COUNSELING, 3 Credits

-Addresses the foundations of mental health counseling: (1) historical, philosophical, societal, cultural, economic, and political dimensions of, and current trends in, the mental health movement; (2) roles, functions, preparation standards, credentialing, licensure and professional identity of mental health counselors, (3) policies, laws, legislation, recognition, reimbursement, right-to-practice, and other issues relevant to mental health counseling.
+Explores the foundations of clinical mental health counseling including: (1) historical, philosophical, societal, cultural, economic, and political dimensions of and current trends in the community human service/mental health movement; (2) roles, functions, preparation standards, credentialing, licensure, and professional identity of clinical mental health counselors; and (3) policies, laws, legislation, recognition, reimbursement, right-to-practice, and other issues relevant to clinical mental health counseling.
+Focuses on prevention and intervention, social justice, advocacy within the medical model, and preparation for clinical practice.

-COUN 551, THEORY AND TECHNIQUES OF COUNSELING I, 3 Credits
+COUN 551, THEORIES AND TECHNIQUES OF COUNSELING I, 3 Credits

-COUN 552, THEORY AND TECHNIQUES OF COUNSELING II, 3 Credits
+COUN 554, THEORIES AND TECHNIQUES OF COUNSELING II, 4 Credits

 COUN 562, INTRODUCTION TO RESEARCH METHODS IN COUNSELING, 3 Credits

-COUN 567, APPRAISAL OF THE INDIVIDUAL, 3 Credits
+COUN 567, ASSESSMENT AND APPRAISAL IN COUNSELING, 3 Credits

 COUN 568, LIFESTYLE AND CAREER DEVELOPMENT, 3 Credits

-Major theoretical approaches to career development; available resources for educational and occupational assessment; procedures to enhance career exploration, planning and placement.
-Emphasis is on the decision-making process and issues of career counseling with special populations.
+Explores major theoretical approaches to career development and career counseling.
+Examines influence of development, culture, and intersectionality on career.
+Identifies available resources for educational and occupational assessment and procedures to enhance career exploration, planning, and placement.
+Emphasizes understanding of career decision-making processes across the lifespan and career counseling issues with diverse populations.

 COUN 577, APPLIED PSYCHOPATHOLOGY AND PSYCHODIAGNOSTICS, 3 Credits